--Was it your favorite festivity?
-Why/When/Where was it celebrated?
-Why did you like it?

-What made it special?
-(3 points).

--Check punctuation, spelling, word choice and tenses) (4 points).

--120 words in three paragraphs: introduction paragraph, body and conclusion (3 points).
+- Was it your favorite festivity?
+Why/When/Where is it celebrated?
+Why do you like it?
+What makes it special?
+(3 points). - Check punctuation, spelling, word choice and tenses) (4 points). - 120 words in three paragraphs: introduction paragraph, body and conclusion (3 points).

 V. Put the verbs into the correct form (simple past).
-(9 points)